oceanprotocol/pdr-web/resources/terms.md

 “**Privacy Policy**” means the privacy policy located at https://www.oceanprotocol.com (and any successor or related locations designated by Ocean), as it may be updated by Ocean from time to time.

 “**Allowlist**” means a state in which Ocean tags specific Predictoor Feeds to be visible in the Predictoor Portal and elligible for Predictoor DF rewards.
-The Allowlist is an artifact of Ocean deploying Predictoor Feeds which are considered officially supported.
+The Allowlist is an artifact of deployed Predictoor Feeds that considered officially supported by Ocean.
 The Predictoor Portal Allowlist can be accessed here: https://github.com/oceanprotocol/pdr-web/blob/main/src/utils/config.ts

-“**Service**” means each of the websites, software and services made available by Ocean or its affiliates, including those web services described in the Service Terms.
+“**Service**” means each of the websites, software, smart contracts, and services made available by Ocean or its affiliates, including those web services described in the Service Terms.
 Services do not include Third-Party Content.

 “**Service Terms**” means the rights and restrictions for particular Services located on the Predictoor Website (and any successor or related locations designated by Ocean), as may be updated by Ocean from time to time.